About

 Every month, we receive about 700 letters from incarcerated people requesting books.

-A shelf from our library containing an assortment of thesauruses, rhyming dictionaries, and spelling dictionaries.
+A shelf from our library containing dictionaries, thesauri, and spelling dictionaries.

 2.